-- 3. The NUA will be universally applicable to nations around the world, providing clear guidance for member states on urban issues, while still leaving room for adaptation to national circumstances developed according to national needs, levels of development and other contextual considerations. - 4.
-Subsidiarity and partnerships are essential elements in the crafting, implementation and evaluation of the NUA
+17. The New Urban Agenda will be universally applicable to nations around the world, providing clear guidance for Member States on urban issues, while still leaving room for adaptation to national circumstances developed according to national needs, levels of development and other contextual considerations.

+4. Subsidiarity and partnerships are essential elements in the crafting, implementation and evaluation of the New Urban Agenda

-The NUA recognizes subsidiarity and partnerships in the development, crafting and implementation of urban spatial strategies - it assumes that each tier of government and each sphere of governance have a role to play in the area of urban spatial strategies as defined above.
-This reinforces the importance of multiparty partnerships - vertical, horizontal, cross-jurisdictional and cross disciplinary - with rights and responsibilities clearly defined in the crafting and implementation of urban spatial strategies in the NUA.
+18. The New Urban Agenda recognizes subsidiarity and partnerships in the development, crafting and implementation of urban spatial strategies - it assumes that each tier of government and each sphere of governance have a role to play in the area of urban spatial strategies as defined above.
+This reinforces the importance of multiparty partnerships - vertical, horizontal, cross-jurisdictional and crossdisciplinary - with rights and responsibilities clearly defined in the crafting and implementation of urban spatial strategies in the New Urban Agenda.

-5. Evidence based research drawn from the knowledge, expertise and experience of multiple stakeholders, should inform the New Urban Agenda.
+5. Evidence-based research drawn from the knowledge, expertise and experience of multiple stakeholders should inform the New Urban Agenda

-A commitment to crafting mechanisms to support the creation of policy based on knowledge, expertise and experience of multiple stakeholders is critical for the conception, implementation and monitoring/evaluation of the New Urban agenda.
+19. A commitment to crafting mechanisms to support the creation of policy based on knowledge, expertise and experience of multiple stakeholders is critical for the conception, implementation and monitoring/evaluation of the New Urban Agenda.

-This principle is reinforced repeatedly in the Guidelines for Urban and Territorial Planning which calls for "the advancement of research-based knowledge on urban and territorial planning" (p.12) and throughout has references such as the need to "develop new tools and transfer knowledge across borders and sectors that promote integrative, participatory and strategic planning" and translate forecasts and projections into planning alternatives and scenarios to enable political decisions" (p.
-26)
+20. This principle is reinforced repeatedly in the International Guidelines for Urban and Territorial Planning, which calls for "the advancement of research-based knowledge on urban and territorial planning" (p.
+12) and throughout has references to the need to "develop new tools and transfer knowledge across borders and sectors that promote integrative, participatory and strategic planning" and "translate forecasts and projections into planning alternatives and scenarios to enable political decisions" (p.
+26).